No One Would Listen by Harry Markopolos

 For all that, I wouldn’t change it for the world.
 The recruiting process is your chance to stand up and show yourself off.
 It’s a great learning experience that teaches you as much about yourself as it does about the firm.
 It lets you answer those nagging questions like “how would I act in in a room full of people I don’t know,” “what am I going to say when they ask all these behavioral questions,” and, eventually, “what do I value in a firm that I want to work for?”

-I was surprised in a couple of my interviews when the interviewer confessed that they didn’t believe that the standard interview told you must about a person.
+I was surprised in a couple of my interviews when the interviewer confessed that they didn’t believe that the standard interview told you much about a person.
 After going through them, I agree.
 It’s a lot like dating:

 1. You chat someone up amiably (Meet the Firms) and you get their number (business card)